Reprisals against commentators on the Charlie Kirk assassination: Press

 Media analyst Matthew Dowd was fired by MSNBC after he appraised Kirk as "one of the most divisive, especially divisive younger figures in this, who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.
 And I always go back to, hateful thoughts lead to hateful words, which then lead to hateful actions."
 A reporter in Florida was suspended for texting Congressional Representative Randy Fine immediately after the shooting to ask if it would prompt him to rethink his opposition to gun control.

 Karen Attiah was fired from The Washington Post in the aftermath of the shooting.
 Attiah criticized what she saw as a double standard in the way Kirk's killing was being treated in the media compared to the assassination of Minnesota lawmakers earlier in the year.
 Attiah was, in turn, the subject of online criticism for misquoting Kirk's comments from July 13, 2023, when she wrote that he had said: "Black women do not have the brain processing power to be taken seriously.
 You have to go steal a white person's slot."
 Kirk had actually said in the video: The New York Times noted that "Her post incorrectly said that Mr. Kirk had referred to all Black women."
 She corrected herself in a Bluesky post days later.
 Attiah called her firing "part of a broader purge of Black voices from academia, business, government, and media", saying also: "As a columnist, I used my voice to defend freedom and democracy, challenge power and reflect on culture and politics with honesty and conviction.
 Now, I am the one being silenced – for doing my job."
+An arbitrator ordered her rehired the following year.